LunaTheFoxgirl/wereshift/README.md

 try either: installing the libsdl2 dependencies
 OR: remove the libs folder (if you are running arch linux or the like)

+If the game still doesn't work, please create an git issue.
+I (clipsey) will look in to it asap.

 # Controls
 L/R Arrow = Move
 Down Arrow = Crouch